 Further, punishments should only be used when very specific guidelines are followed.
 See our page on Punishment Guidelines (to be posted soon) for more information.
 Punishments are never the only option.
 However, we acknowledge that some people are unable to curtail certain behaviors without resorting to either punishments or permissiveness.

 The optimum way to handle bad behaviors is to train better alternatives.
+See our page on How to Use Positive Reinforcement in dog training to learn how to train better alternatives.
 The better alternative must have a higher value to the dog than the poor behavior.
 You can build value into any behavior if you reward it enough.
 Frequent rewards condition a dog to associate good things with behaviors thereby increasing the value of that behavior.

 Until the new behavior has been trained, there are 4 valuable tools for stopping bad behavior without using positive punishment.
 After stopping bad behavior, you can build value into a new behavior.
 These 4 tools are negative punishment, control, diversion, and extinction.
 With these tools and positive reinforcement training for an alternative behavior, you can stop bad behavior positively!